StackExchange/blackbox/README.md

 If you have 5 people ("admins") that should be able to access the secrets, each creates a GPG key and adds their public key to the keychain.
 The GPG command used to encrypt the file lists all 5 key names, and therefore any 1 key can decrypt the file.

 To remove someone's access, remove that admin's key name (i.e. email address) from the list of admins and re-encrypt all the files.
-They can still read the .gpg file (assuming they have access to the repository) but they can't decrypt it any more.
+They can still read the .gpg file (assuming they have access to the repository) but they can't decrypt it anymore.

 *What if they kept a copy of the old repo before you removed access?* Yes, they can decrypt old versions of the file.
 This is why when an admin leaves the team, you should change all your passwords, SSL certs, and so on.
 You should have been doing that before BlackBox, right?